 What about the market?

-Web design and app design, in terms of handicraft and in terms of aesthetics has matured a lot.
-There is not that much to improve aesthetically.
+Web design and app design, in terms of craftsmanship and aesthetics, have matured.
+There is not that much to improve.
 Performance is measured and fine-tuned day in, day out.
-Websites are, fast and easy to use, compared to 20 years ago.
+Compared to 20 years ago, Websites work.

 What we’re lacking today is not measurable.
 There’s something wrong, but it’s hard to fix with science, cash or engineering.
 Unfortunately, you can’t easily multiply growth with better morals.
 Thinking about others usually works against accumulating profit for yourself.